arch-js/arch/docs/06-cursors-and-immutables.md

 ## Observability

-Reflex cursors allow anyone to plug in any data processing necessary by registering for state updates on any cursor.
+Arch cursors allow anyone to plug in any data processing necessary by registering for state updates on any cursor.
 When you do, any time the item in the data structure pointed to by the cursor changes, all observers registered on it and any of its parents all the way back to the root are notified.

-Reflex itself observers the root cursor of the app state and re-renders the root UI component whenever it changes.
+Arch itself observers the root cursor of the app state and re-renders the root UI component whenever it changes.
 This implicit rendering means you don’t need to trigger, distribute and handle user events in your application manually (e.g. with a Flux style dispatcher).
 A user action *always* results in a state change which should either render the UI again or trigger some processing through observation.

 ## Cursor API